Chart Color Schemes

 Tamworth Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.5%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 12.1%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 42.1% of residents aged 15+ holding such qualifications - advanced diplomas at 9.9% and certificates at 32.2%.
+Bachelor degrees are most common at 12.1%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.9%).
+Vocational credentials are prominent, with 42.1% of residents aged 15+ holding them - advanced diplomas account for 9.9% and certificates for 32.2%.

 Frequently Asked Questions - Education